Skip to content

 The Sabyinyo gorilla group is led by Guhonda, named after one of the volcanoes – Mt Sabyinyo.
 There are 13 members and 2 silverbacks.
 This group is closest to the park headquarters, Mt Sabyinyo, and also Mt.
 Gahinga.

-Group 13 / Agashya gorilla group had only 13 members during habituation hence its name.
-Currently, there are 27 members and is led by Silverback Agashya which explains the name change.
+Group 13 / Agashya gorilla group had only 13 members during habituation, hence its name.
+Currently, there are 27 members, and it is led by Silverback Agashya, which explains the name change.

 Susa (A) gorilla group is the largest gorilla group in the park with 33 members and 2 silverbacks.
 This group was the first group to be studied by Dian Fossey.
-The group was named after River Susa which runs through the area where the gorilla group normally calls home.
+The group was named after the River Susa, which runs through the area where the gorilla group normally calls home.
 The group is known for having twins named Byishimo and Impano.
-This family ranges in the high mountains making it difficult to trek.
+This family ranges in the high mountains, making it difficult to trek.

 Karisimbi / Susa – B gorilla group split from the original Susa (A) group and has 16 members and 2 silverbacks.
 This group is one of the hardest to trek, residing on the upper slopes of Mt Karisimbi.
 It is best for seasoned hikers who enjoy the hiking experience as much as sighting the gorillas.
-However since 2016 however, the Karisimbi group has not been seen, trackers suspect that it crossed into DRC where it established its new home range.
+However, since 2016, the Karisimbi group has not been seen; trackers suspect that it crossed into DRC, where it established its new home range.

 Titus gorilla group was named after silverback Titus which was born during the days of Dian Fossey’s research at Karisoke.